Like an aneurysm, the boxcar café is so glutted it is difficult to pass through.

 Highly temporary features: passersby from Brisbane, São Paulo, Dublin and New York, lounging on long layovers, odd pit-stops before climbing Mount Fuji, shooting the Sanja Matsuri, celebrating the Songkran in Koh Phangnan or Khoasan Road or Benjasiri Park.

-One day I’m eating vanilla samanco with my armybros in the school commissary, the same ones who’ve been showing up for months.
+One day I’m eating 빙그레 참붕어싸만코 with my armybros in the school commissary, the same ones who’ve been showing up for months.
 One pulls out his credit card and buys iced cream for 40 kids.
 He’s a good dude.
 Sometimes they’ll prep games.
 Gyopos translate.
 A class is canceled here and there and we talk about life.

-Then, I’ve barely blinked twice and they’re ten thousand feet in the air, flying overseas.
-Soon restationed in Monterey, Guam, Okinawa, Pensacola, Honolulu.
+I’ve barely blinked twice and they’re ten thousand feet in the air, flying overseas.
+Soon restationed in Monterey, Guam, Okinawa, Pensacola, Honolulu…

-Like an aikido guru facing several opponents at once, ShamWoW ajeossi is jerking his head and shouting in three directions in defensive stance from a three-pronged train-attendant offensive.
-A cross section of the boxcar would show every head craned in one direction, a blinding profusion of geisha-white skin and too many pastels bottlenecking both exits.
+Like an aikido guru facing several opponents at once, ShamWoW ajeossi is jerking his head and shouting in three directions in defensive stance from a three-pronged train-attendant coup.
+One senses heavy looks from aging strangers.
+A cross-section of the boxcar would show every head craned in one direction, a blinding profusion of geisha-white skin and too many pastels bottlenecking both exits.
 More often than not, the inborn unconsciousness of commutes will be sliced open by one of these sideshows.
 Long, lingering workdays and the pressure cooker of everyday life manifests itself in locals suffering the consequences of the mind’s tendency to self-destruct.

 In Korea, life as an expat often feels like a trip on the Mugunghwa.